 We've helped to secure full or partial animal testing and/or trade bans in the 28 countries of the European Union, Norway, India, New Zealand and South Korea, and are hard at work in the United States, Canada, Brazil and Latin America, Australia, Taiwan, Japan and elsewhere, campaigning hard for the next wave of legal reforms.

-BAN ON ANIMAL TESTING FOR COSMETICS + BAN ON SELLING NEWLY ANIMAL-TESTED COSMETICS
+BAN ON ANIMAL TESTING FOR COSMETICS +/OR BAN ON SELLING NEWLY ANIMAL-TESTED COSMETICS

 COUNTRIES WHERE BCF IS ACTIVE